tanayatipre/GEMSQL-End-To-End-Text-to-SQL-LLM-Application/README.md

 - **Natural Language Processing:** Converts user queries in natural language into SQL statements.

-- **Integration with Google Gemini Pro:** Utilizes advanced AI capabilities for accurate query translation.
+- **Integration with Google Gemini Pro:** Utilizes AI capabilities for accurate query translation.

 - **Customizable Database:** Users can change the database schema and modify examples to train the model with different datasets.